LSSTDESC/sacc/doc/source/intro.rst

 Creating Sacc objects
 ---------------------

-A typical workflow for creating new Sacc2 files is:
+A typical workflow for creating new sacc files is:

-- instantiate an empty Sacc object with :code:`s = sacc2.Sacc()`.
+- instantiate an empty Sacc object with :code:`s = sacc.Sacc()`.
 - add an tracer objects that will be used with :code:`s.add_tracer(type_name, tracer_name, ...)`
 - one by one, add data points to it in whatever order you prefer with :code:`s.add_data_point(data_type, tracers, value, ...)`
 - when finished, add a covariance in the same order with :code:`s.add_covariance(C)`